LionAG/FoundationGameCamera/README.md

 This project is still under development.
 As such some things may work partially and/or incorrectly.

-The mouse/cursor hook is not yet fully functional.
-To see the cursor in game follow the steps:
+The display hook is not fully functional - to use it follow the steps:

-1. Enable the overlay.
+1. Set the desired values using the overlay sliders.
-2. Pause and unpause the game.
+2. Go to display settings and move the brightness slider in any way.

-Repeat the above after hiding the overlay to hide the cursor.
+Note: Using a custom resolution scale still requires using windowed mode.

 ### Acknowledgments